KaamadanStudios/JokeSUpreme/README.md

-# JokeSUpreme
+# Joke_S_Upreme
-With JokeSUpreme, you can easily add jokes to your projects with a simple function.
+With Joke_S_Upreme, you can easily add jokes to your projects with a simple function.

-Example without JokeSUpreme:
+Example without Joke_S_Upreme:

 print ("Long and hard to type joke")